uomodellamansarda/DisneyMoviesAnalysis/README.md

 # Disney Movies Analysis
-This project started after diving deep on the dataset used on datacamp.com for this guided project https://www.datacamp.com/projects/740 Disney Movies and Box Office Success
-I wanted to dive deep into the original dataset.
-From here I created I first notebook where I made an analysis on best selling movies and most prolific directors, but more importantly discovering all the problems related to the reliability of the original dataset.
-The original dataset used in the datacamp excercice is a modified version of this https://data.world/kgarrett/disney-character-success-00-16
-Basically the authors used import.io to scrape the data and build the dataset.
+This project started after diving deep into the dataset used on datacamp.com for this guided project https://www.datacamp.com/projects/740 Disney Movies and Box Office Success I wanted to dive deep into the original dataset.
+From here I created the first notebook where I made an analysis of best-selling movies and most prolific directors, but more importantly discovering all the problems related to the reliability of the original dataset.
+The original dataset used in the datacamp exercise is a modified version of this https://data.world/kgarrett/disney-character-success-00-16 Basically the authors used import.io to scrape the data and build the dataset.

 The first consideration is about the best selling movies and can be found on this post on my blog http://www.lovabledata.com/probability-and-statistics/best-selling-disney-movies-from-1935-until-2016-python-business-analysis-with-code/
 The related notebook is DisneyMoviesAndDirectorsAnalysis.ipynb